 Execution | Fast, systematic, emotion-free | Slower, prone to hesitation and bias |

-Availability | Operates 24/7 | Limited by human capacity |
+Availability | Operates 24/7 | Limited by human capacity and time available |

 Adaptability | Rule-based, requires adjustments | Flexible but requires manual decisions |

-Risk Management | Pre-programmed, needs monitoring | Allows for intuition but prone to human error |
+Risk Management | Pre-programmed, needs monitoring, risk of over-optimisation | Allows for intuition but prone to human error |

-Profitability Potential | High with solid strategies, market-dependent | Variable, dependent on discipline |
+Profitability Potential | High when solid strategies are employed, market-dependent | Variable, dependent on discipline and expertise of trader |

 Conclusion